isawnyu/isaw.images/README.md

 Filesystem Structure
 ---------------------

-We start with a filesystem structure for for managing each notional image as an "isaw image package" (IIP): a directory that contains multiple files related to a single notional image.
+We start with a filesystem structure for managing each notional image as an "isaw image package" (IIP): a directory that contains multiple files related to a single notional image.
 This IIP directory has the following components:

  * manifest-sha1.txt = a text file containing filenames and corresponding sha1 hashes for each file in the IIP.
 Format must conform to that specified for the [BagIt](https://github.com/jkunze/bagitspec) manifest.